 Your baby ate yesterday.
 And the day before.
 But, today, she’s not having food.
 What’s going on?

 One of the most worrisome issues I see new parents face is when their baby refuses to eat.
-From being sick to being extra sensitive to texture in food, there are several reason why babies refuse food.
+From being sick to being extra sensitive to texture in food, there are several reason why your baby won’t eat.

-When your baby refuses to eat, it can be a temporary thing, or it can develop into a concerning pattern.
+When your baby is not eating, it can be a temporary thing, or it can develop into a concerning pattern.

 Many babies have a good appetite in the first year or two of life.
 They grow at a rapid pace.
 Their bodies lengthen and they gain weight.